Pistachio Cream Crumb Cake (Sbriciolata)

 This post may contain affiliate links.
 Please read our disclosure policy.

 Try this cake with Italian Chocolate Pastry Cream.
-Or, make the vanilla cream version Italian Cream Crumb Cake.
+You can also make the vanilla cream version, Italian Cream Crumb Cake.

 For the Cake